enjoychallenge/jpad/doc/codestyle.md

 * Reference to Plovr config is done by Plovr config file name, not by `http://plovrserver/compile?id=...`
   * Inside `example.ol3.index.html` you can find `<script src="example.ol3.index.plovr.json" type="text/javascript"></script>`
 * If there is a file `*.dev.plovr.json`, it is a plovr configuration used for dev process.
   * Do not use link to `*.dev.plovr.json` inside HTML.
-Use link to main `*.plovr.json` and ol3ds will make the replacement automatically.
+Use link to main `*.plovr.json` and jpad will make the replacement automatically.
 * Extern files (`*.externs.js`) are not precompiled, but it must be specified as externs inside `*.plovr.json`.

 * **TODO: Do not use CSS minification options of Plovr.** Use CSS [@import](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) instead.